DeltaGroupNJUPT/Vina-GPU/README.md

 A CUDA version of Vina-GPU is avaliable at [here](https://github.com/Glinttsd/Vina-GPU-CUDA)

-**Update:** [Vina-GPU+](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.0/tree/main/Vina-GPU%2B): an virtual-screening-accelerated version of Vina-GPU is released together with our [Vina-GPU 2.0 toolkit](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.0)
+**Update:** [Vina-GPU+](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.0/tree/main/Vina-GPU%2B): a virtual-screening-accelerated version of Vina-GPU is released together with our [Vina-GPU 2.0 toolkit](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.0)

 ## Compiling and Running